-The Acadia has phase correction coating, which is now quite common although not always added.
-The biggest issue with coatings though is the lens coatings.
-It's best to have fully multi-coated ones because every glass-to-air surface is multi-coated.
-These coatings are important because they help with color fidelity, brightness, clarity and contrast.
-The Acadia isn't fully multi-coated but it is partially multi-coated, which just isn't as good.
+The Acadia has phase correction coating, which is not always included in the best binoculars.
+However, it is only partially multi-coated.
+The biggest difference with coatings is the lens layers, which you should research as you learn how to buy binoculars.
+It's best to have fully multi-coated lenses because they are constructed specifically with glass-to-air surfaces, which will help the parts cohere better.
+Essentially, it creates a more effective set of binoculars.
+These coatings are also important because they help with color fidelity, brightness, clarity and contrast.

-The Leupold Acadia comes with a strap for easy carrying and is relatively lightweight.
-645 grams is slightly more than the Eagle Optics Ranger SRT but it equals out to be around a ounce heavier is all.
-Most binoculars that are this same size will fall around this weight; it just depends on the housing material and how many lens elements are inside.
-The difference is minimal enough that it shouldn't slow you down on your next hiking trip.
+The Leupold Acadia comes with a strap for easy carrying and is relatively lightweight at 22.7 ounces, which is typical for binoculars at this size.
+The weight varies depending on the housing material and how many lens elements are inside.
+They shouldn't slow you down on your next hiking trip.

 The Acadia is covered by a lifetime warranty, which will take care of any factory defects but doesn't cover accidental damage.
 There is also plenty of information on Leupold’s website about how to use the binoculars, plus a customer support email and telephone service if you need a question answered quickly.